mperrin/mcfost-python/docs/overview.rst

 You presumably also have observed data you wish to compare to, and those can be loaded and displayed as well.
-See :ref:`modelresults` for details, including the required file formats.
+See :ref:`observations` for details, including the required file formats.
 The interfaces for working with model results and observations are similar: